 Other forms of Benefits

 I think I want to become the president of this country someday, they enjoys way too much!
 The responsibilities attached to the position are weighty though and this is why the protections afforded to the number one citizen of the country is quite bountiful also.
 Apart from the salary and the allowances and loans stated earlier, there are some services a president do not have to pay for.
 These are some of the basic necessities that allows him to function better in his official capacity and as a human being.

 Some of these benefits include the medical allowance, security allowance, utilities allowance, domestic staff allowance, motor vehicle maintenance, accommodation allowance, utilities allowance, and some other services enjoyed by the president free of charge.

 The President of Nigeria is the number one citizen of the country, thereby, he gets to enjoy parts of the revenue of the country first before others do.
 Due to the cut in salary of the president by 50% during President Muhammadu Buhari’s first term in office, a president now receives an income of ₦14,000,000 per annum of which includes several allowances and benefits.
 That is about ₦1, 166, 666 per month.
-Now you now the salary of Nigerian President.
+Now you know the salary of the Nigerian President.